 This approach would have required stitching together multiple packages, writing custom routers, and maintaining constellation-specific logic.
 The result would have been a brittle system where changes in one pipeline could cascade into failures elsewhere.

-Why Building In-House Was Not an Option
+Why Building In-House Was Not Plan B

 EarthSavvy deliberately chose not to spend its first year building infrastructure.
-The company’s goal was to reach users who do not already think in terms of satellites and imagery.
+The company’s goal was to reach users who did not already think in terms of satellites and imagery.
 Engineering time needed to be spent on:

 Natural language interfaces